 If either question elicited a ‘Yes’ response, you might just be in the exact right place.

-Before I suggest that you’re in the right place, and talk about how I can help, it’s important to recognize this about you:
+Before suggesting how I might help, it’s important to recognize this about you:

-There may be good reasons you do a lot of the work on your website yourself.
-None of them have to do with thinking you don’t need pro help.
+I bet you do a lot of the work on your site yourself.
+You’ve probably got good reasons for that – none of which have to do with thinking you don’t need pro help.

-You use your profits deliberately and strategically, to help you get to that “next level” in your blog or business without making any big mistakes.
+I’d guess that you’re smart enough to use your profits deliberately…strategically…to help you get to that “next level” in your blog or business without making any big mistakes.

-Why would I give a damn about your blog/online business?
+Why would I care about your blog/online business?